+Individuals will be given reasonable time and opportunity to review prior to testing.
+Review materials will be provided by the college and will cover material to be tested.
+Materials will include a sample test.
 Access to study materials and practice tests are available on the website and in the Testing Center upon request.
 For additional information about placement testing, including our hours of operation, retests, or requests for testing accommodations, please stop by or call the Testing Center (Cambridge Campus at 763-433-1980 / Coon Rapids Campus at 763-433-1180).

 Minnesota Statute (M.S.
 135A.14) requires all students born after 1956 and enrolled in a public or private post-secondary school in Minnesota be immunized against diphtheria, tetanus, measles, mumps and rubella allowing for certain specified exceptions.
 No proof of immunization is needed from students who are assumed to be up-to-date with their immunizations due to requirements imposed by their previous school enrollment, such as students who graduated from a Minnesota high school in 1997 or later.
 Immunization forms are sent out from the Office of Records and Registration.
 Students will not be able to complete registration a second time without this information.

 Course schedules for both campuses are published before registration begins for each new semester.
 In addition, course information is available online at www.AnokaRamsey.edu/Course Schedule and Descriptions.
 Students are permitted to register only at times indicated in the published schedule.